Commitment & Compensation

 During the Seminar, interns are housed together in dormitory suites or on dormitory floors.
-Interns live and work in teams of about 10, led by a Team Leader—an outstanding intern from past summers.
+Interns live and work in teams of about 10, led by an IBC Team Leader—an outstanding intern from past summers.

 During the Practicum, as resident advisers, interns live in a dormitory suite or on a dormitory floor with their assigned group of approximately ten high school students.
 Interns are not permitted to have guests in the Summer Program residence halls during the practicum.

 Interns have access to many Columbia University facilities, including Health Services, Dodge Fitness Center and Butler Library.